yiisoft/yii2/docs/guide/intro-yii.md

 If you're already familiar with another framework, you may appreciate knowing how Yii compares:

-- Like most PHP frameworks, Yii implements the MVC (Model-View-Controller) design pattern and promotes code organization based on that pattern.
+- Like most PHP frameworks, Yii implements the MVC (Model-View-Controller) architectural pattern and promotes code organization based on that pattern.
 - Yii takes the philosophy that code should be written in a simple yet elegant way.
 Yii will never try to over-design things mainly for the purpose of strictly following some design pattern.